 “Things have changed.
 We didn’t know things early on,” Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases, said during a recent appearance on Hugh Hewitt’s radio show.

 One problem stems from how hospitalizations are counted, Atlas noted.
-Approximately half of COVID-19 hospitalizations may have been admitted “for another reason entirely,” researchers said last month.
+Approximately half of COVID-19 hospitalizations may have been admitted for another reason, researchers suggested said last month.
 That’s a major issue when counting child hospitalizations.
 Many of the children have respiratory syncytial virus, which is more dangerous to young children than COVID-19.

 Governors in many states imposed harsh restrictions in 2020 when the pandemic started.
 Others have continued issuing orders, including mask mandates.